Tag Archives: trailrunning

 About John Brown, the author

-As a lifelong cyclist and consummate tinkerer, John operates Browns Bicycle in Richfield, MN.
-It all started for him in grade school when the bike bug bit and that particular fever was still there.
+John operates Browns Bicycle in Richfield, MN, as a lifelong cyclist and consummate tinker.
+It all started for him in grade school when the bike bug bit, and the fever still existed.
 Now, and over the past thirty years, he has worked at every level in the bike industry.
 He is starting, like most, sweeping floors and learning anything he can about bikes.
 He eventually graduated as a service manager and then as a store manager.
 Through the years, he has spent extensive time designing and sourcing bicycles and parts for some of the largest bike companies in the world.
 All the while focusing on helping as many people as possible enjoy the love of riding a bike.
 In that pursuit, he has taught classes (both scheduled and impromptu) on all things bikes.
 John also believes in helping every rider attain their optimal fit on the cycle of their dreams.
 Please feel free to stop in any time and talk about bikes, fit, and parts or share your latest ride.
 You can also see more of John’s tricks and tips on the Brown Bicycle Facebook Page.